 Part 4 of a multipart series, “How to Nurture Truth and Authenticity”.
-This article series is for social reformers and activists interested in the metamodern political movement.
+This article series is for economic reformers and political activists interested in the metamodern political movement.
 This series will undoubtedly find appeal with those who have come to understand that the current values which drive global economy, those which we call ‘liberal’, are obstructing solutions to contemporary political challenges — in as much, those values are unable to guide a common activity beyond.
-Admittedly, the prescriptions herein are likely a mere articulation of what is intuitively felt across a large demographic — certainly those who have found themselves gravitating toward contemporary Nationalist solutions.
+Admittedly, the prescriptions herein are likely a mere articulation of what is intuitively felt across a large demographic — certainly those who have found themselves gravitating toward contemporary nationalist solutions.
 Undoubtedly a bit of political agnosticism is required for digesting this series.
 Already now, the final recommendation can be teased.
-If we wish to nurture truth and authenticity then we require an economy championed under the name National Collective Intelligence.
+If we wish to nurture truth and authenticity then we require an economy championed under the banner of prefigurativism.

 ***Note: this article seeks to identify the ‘behavior’ of the economy of imperium announced in the previous article.
-In identifying this behavior as a ‘human comportment toward the phenomena of experience’ we can extrapolate the consequences.
-This task is necessary to our project, as ‘episteme’ (the comportment of colonialism) serves as an obstruction to authenticity.
+In identifying this behavior as a ‘comportment toward the phenomena of experience’ we can extrapolate the consequences.
+This task is necessary to our project, as ‘episteme’ serves as an obstruction to authenticity.
 In order to identity this comportment, we begin with an interrogation of epistemology.***

 Epistemology — the discourse of knowledge.

 Where do our thoughts take us, presented with only this provisional translation of epistemology?